ushasigh/srsran-jbpf/README.md

 ### Preparing the Environment

-1. Initialize submodules:
+#### Initialize submodules:

     ```bash
     cd ~/jbpf_apps
     ./init_submodules.sh
     ```

-2. Set required environment variables:
+#### Set required environment variables:

     ```bash
     source set_vars.sh
     ```

-3. There are two ways to start the srsRAN deployment:
+#### There are two ways to start the srsRAN deployment:
-   - with JRTC
+   - with JRTC - this will create pod, one for srsRAN, and one for JRTC.
+The JRTC pod has two containers; one for the *jrt-controller* and one running the *jrt-decoder*.
-   - without JRTC - this will deploy srsRAN with jbpf
+   - without JRTC - This will just create a single pod, for srsRAN.

+#### Start the srsRAN

-4. To start the srsRAN, move the the ***jrtc-apps/containers/Helm*** directory and make sure that parameters `related to local setup, such as Core IP, RRH, Local MAC Address, and VLAN ID are correctly configured either in the `values.yaml` or supplied via a separate YAML file.
+Move to the ***jrtc-apps/containers/Helm*** directory and make sure that parameters `related to local setup, such as Core IP, RRH, Local MAC Address, and VLAN ID are correctly configured either in the `values.yaml` or supplied via a separate YAML file.

     The easiest way to configure parameters related to local setup is to supply them via seperate yaml file - lets say config.yaml.
 Here is an example `config.yaml`.
 Please note that `config.yaml` will overwrite parameters in the `values.yaml` file.